DhavalThumar/parquet-java17/README.md

-# Parquet Extension for Mule 4.x
+# Parquet Extension for Mule 4.x compatible with Java 17
 Mule SDK connector that provides the ability to read Parquet files into JSON or write Parquet files from Avro data.

 ## Overview